 Just getting started is the hardest part

 It’s that initial step that is often the biggest hurdle.
-What you’ll find is that once you get started, it’s not so bad.
+You’ll find that it’s not so bad once you get started.

 Whether it’s cleaning a room, going to the gym, sitting down to write, or working on your board game, once you start an activity, you can really focus and get right into the task at hand.

 The problem is when you’re only thinking about it and your brain comes up with all sorts of objections.

 You need to push through these objections and start working on your game.
 This will allow you to quickly get into the process, and time will fly.

 Here’s something you can try if you’re really having trouble getting started: tell yourself that you’ll just work on your game for five minutes.

 Surely, you can do this (or just about any task) for five minutes.
 What you’ll usually find is that you start getting immersed in what you’re doing.
 Soon, an hour will have passed and you’ll often continue working away on this.

 Just start pushing around cubes and meeples, or playing cards, and your game will suddenly become the most interesting thing around you.